-As key strategic decision makers and vision setters for the school, the governors will make sure that our policies and procedures are in line with national and local safeguarding requirements.
-Governors will work with the senior leaders to make sure the following safeguarding essentials are in place:
+As key strategic decision makers and vision setters for the school, the Trust and the Academy Council will make sure that our policies and procedures are in line with national and local safeguarding requirements.
+The Trust and the Academy Council will work with the senior leaders to make sure the following safeguarding essentials are in place:

-Training/Teaching Policy/Procedures Staffing Whole school approach to broad and balanced curriculum embedding safeguarding Peer on Peer abuse Pupil voice Designated Safeguarding Lead (DSL) who is a senior member of the leadership team. teaching Online safety Deputy Designated Safeguarding D/DSL training Whistleblowing Lead (DDSL) Designated teacher training Staff Behaviour Policy (for safer Designated teacher for children KCSiE Part 1 or Annex A (and Annex B and Part 5 for staff working practice), incl. low-level concerns about staff conduct looked-after (even if there are no LAC on roll) working directly with children) Early help Senior mental health lead Staff training, including regular Mental Health safeguarding updates Multi-agency working Children taught about keeping safe online Children missing out on education (CMOE) and Children Online safety training for staff Missing Education (CME) Preventing radicalisation Children with SEND and a Teaching staff confidence to physical health issue deliver RSHE/PSHE to all pupils Reporting abuse, incl. dealing with a child at immediate risk / Annual review of online safety SVPP procedures arrangements Honour based abuse (HBA) Female Genital Mutilation (FGM) Behaviour policy Relationships, Sex and Health Education (RSHE) policy Staff contribution to policy
+Training/Teaching Policy/Procedures Staffing Whole school approach to broad Child-on-child abuse Designated Safeguarding Lead and balanced curriculum embedding safeguarding Pupil voice (DSL) who is a senior member of the leadership team. teaching Online safety Deputy Designated Safeguarding D/DSL training Whistleblowing Lead (DDSL) Designated teacher training Staff Behaviour Policy (for safer Designated teacher for children KCSiE Part 1 or Annex A (and Annex B and Part 5 for staff working practice), incl. low-level concerns about staff conduct looked-after (even if there are no LAC on roll) working directly with children) Early help Senior mental health lead Staff training, including regular Mental Health safeguarding updates Multi-agency working Children taught about keeping safe online Children missing out on education (CMOE) and Children Online safety training for staff Missing Education (CME) Preventing radicalisation Children with SEND and a Teaching staff confidence to deliver RSHE/PSHE to all pupils physical health issue Reporting abuse, incl. dealing Annual review of online safety arrangements with a child at immediate risk / SVPP procedures Honour based abuse (HBA)

+Female Genital Mutilation (FGM)

+Behaviour policy

+Relationships, Sex and Health Education (RSHE) policy

+Staff contribution to policy

+Safeguarding policy review